 Like any high-performing individual, new leaders need to wrap a professional support team around them if they are to give themselves the best chance of success.
 That team must be trustworthy, objective, and acting always in the leader’s best interests.
 Having coached hundreds of CEOs and other leaders in startup and high growth businesses, I’m convinced that that team should include: an executive coach, a mentor and a therapist.
 This post unpacks what the difference between a coach, mentor and therapist is and explains why, together, they make up a such a cohesive support team.

-If you are a new leader and would like more inspiration, then sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of business and leadership.
+If you are a new leader and would like more inspiration, then sign up to my Monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of leadership.
 You can also follow me on Twitter, LinkedIn and Instagram.

-Why new leaders need an Executive Coach
+Why new leaders need a coach

 Founding and building a business is hard.
 I’m humbled when founders share with me highly emotional accounts of just how hard it really is.
 As a CEO client who had just raised a substantial amount of funding once said to me: “I feel trapped between my investors looking down at me and my team looking up.“